serafinski/LangGraph-Compare/docs/advanced_examples.rst

   `Multi-Agent Supervisor diagram - LangGraph Documentation <https://langchain-ai.github.io/langgraph/tutorials/multi_agent/agent_supervisor/>`_

-In this example, we will introduce :class:`langgraph_log_parser.jsons_to_csv.SupervisorConfig`.
+In this example, we will introduce :class:`langgraph_compare.jsons_to_csv.SupervisorConfig`.
 It will supervise the graph - working more or less work the same as :code:`GraphConfig`.
 The concept of supervisors will make more sense in :ref:`hierarchical_agent_teams`.

 **Example:**

 .. code-block:: python

     # Needed imports
-    from langgraph_log_parser.experiment import create_experiment
+    from langgraph_compare.experiment import create_experiment
-    from langgraph_log_parser.jsons_to_csv import GraphConfig, SupervisorConfig, export_jsons_to_csv
+    from langgraph_compare.jsons_to_csv import GraphConfig, SupervisorConfig, export_jsons_to_csv

     # Init for experiment project structure
     exp = create_experiment("test")